BrianCrafty/TheNetspaces/README.md

 TextEditor configuration variables

 TextEditor extensions

-There are two extensions in the extensions directory.
+The Program_TextEditor extensions (naturally different that The Netspaces extensions like computer, piano etc. from the injection files), that can be added from the external extension text files with defined extensions function, with the command:
+":extensions++" that opens the file dialog to load the file with the texteditor program extensions.
+There are also default, defined at start texteditor extensions defined in the Program_TextEditor.prototype.setInternalCodeExtensions.
+These are that three texteditor extensions in the extensions directory: toCodeonelinerExtension, calendarExtension and whitespacesExtension.
 They are divided into separate files, but often it is not a bad idea to copy them into one file and load them all with the ":extensions++" at once if they have separate commands.
+Since they are by default loaded in the setInternalCodeExtensions, they are in fact instructive example, how to write own extensions, since there is no necessity to load that file.
+Those extension use various techniques like fastCruncher extension interface and also call directly texteditor functions.
 Extension functions have to be in form "function functionName(that,strArgs){" then the function content and "}".
 When loading the parity of brackets is calculated and other functions will not be loaded.
 So if you have any other functions that you don't need as extension, but would like to write as a shared functionality, used by other functions, code them as the following signature or repeat definitions everywhere where required, e.x. as internal variables like "var functionName=function(){}" etc. From the level of the extension you have access to the calling Program_TextEditor through that pointer.
 You have also access to the arguments string that you have written when calling the extensions from the command line ":=>functionName strArgs".
 Without arguments the strArgs will be the zero length string.
 From the extension functions you have also access to global "netspace" object, where the whole TheNetspaces object has been linked.
 Also "netspace.computer" is accessible etc.

-So, there are two extensions in the extensions directory, first is toCodeonelinerExtension.txt ":=>toCodeoneliner" extension and the second is calendarExtension.txt with the calendar with two commands:
+So now, there are three default extensions also in the extensions directory, first is toCodeonelinerExtension.txt ":=>toCodeoneliner" extension and the second is calendarExtension.txt with the calendar with two commands:
 ":=>insertDay intMinH intMaxH"